statter8134/home-advisor/README.md

 Cut/paste return token into dashboard.
 You will see the 2 nodes registered and have access to all the features of the kubernetes dashboard

 ### Other Options
 - Prometheus + Graphana - Second choice if the cost of $15/node for Datadog monitoring is not acceptable.
+The easiest way to install and configure this solution might be via **[rio](https://github.com/rancher/rio)**, the microPaaS offering from Rancher.
+The install script is added to this repo for completeness.
+I would look into rio in more detail since it offers appealing support for deployment automation to the cluster with hooks into github that can trigger a deploy on code push
-- Again, a comprehensive list of OSS options can be found **[here](https://techbeacon.com/enterprise-it/9-top-open-source-tools-monitoring-kubernetes)**
+- Again, a comprehensive list of other OSS options can be found **[here](https://techbeacon.com/enterprise-it/9-top-open-source-tools-monitoring-kubernetes)** but are not installed due to time constraints.